Theodor Escherich

-Theodor Escherich (/de/; 29 November 1857 - 15 February 1911) was a German-Austrian pediatrician and a professor at universities in Graz and Vienna.
+Theodor Escherich (/de/; 29 November 1857 - 15 February 1911) was a German-Austrian pediatrician and a professor at the University of Graz and the University of Vienna.
 He discovered and described the bacterium Escherichia coli.

 Life and achievements

 Family and education

 Theodor Escherich was born in Ansbach, as the younger son of Kreismedizinalrat (District Medical Officer) Ferdinand Escherich (1810−1888), a medical statistician, and his second wife, Maria Sophie Frederike von Stromer, daughter of a Bavarian army colonel.
 When Theodor Escherich was five, his mother died, and five years later Ferdinand Escherich moved to Würzburg to take up his former position as Kreismedizinalrat and married his third wife.
 When Theodor was 12, he was sent to a boarding school run by Jesuits in Feldkirch, Austria for three years.
 Later, he finished secondary education in Würzburg, where he attended a Gymnasium (classical language high school) and took his Abitur examination in 1876.

 After a half-year military service in Strasbourg, Escherich took up his studies of medicine at the University of Würzburg in the winter term of 1876.
-Later, he attended the universities of Kiel and Berlin, and returned to Würzburg before passing his medical examination with excellence in December 1881.
+Later, he attended Kiel University and the Friedrich Wilhelm University of Berlin, and returned to Würzburg before passing his medical examination with excellence in December 1881.